segmentio/segment-docs/CONTRIBUTING.md

 ### Images

 **Save all images locally!
-No linking to 3rd party-hosted images!** Images are published to our CDN from the build step, and this means they won't go missing if the hosting service dujour goes out of business.
+No linking to third-party hosted images!** Images are published to our CDN from the build step, and this means they won't go missing if the hosting service dujour goes out of business.

 There are no _enforced_ naming conventions at this time.
 Files that start with an underscore are ignored by Jekyll.
 Anything you see with `asset` was dowloaded by a script to migrate it out of Contents.io.